Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: Results and Analysis

-We conduct model analysis on BDGP dataset.
-In Figure \ref{fig:KLLOSS}(a), we can find that Aligned Rate and clustering performance are positively correlated.
-In Figure \ref{fig:KLLOSS}(b), each time the target distribution is updated, the newly generated and enhanced pseudo soft assignments have stronger discriminability.
+In this part, we conduct the model convergence analysis.
+In Fig. \ref{fig:Aligned}, we could find that Aligned Rate and clustering performance are positively correlated.
+In Fig. \ref{fig:Convergence}, each time the target distribution $P$ is updated, the newly generated and enhanced pseudo soft assignments have stronger discriminability.
 So, the clustering loss (i.e., KL divergence) values suddenly increase.
-Then the soft cluster assignments of all views are trained to be consistent due to the unified target distribution, which improves the Aligned Rate of the multiple views' predictions.
+Then, the soft cluster assignments of all views are trained to be consistent due to the unified target distribution, which improves the Aligned Rate of the multiple views' predictions.